sharmalab/MEDIator/README.md

 ---------
 [1] MEDIator REST APIs.

-In order to expose the MEDIator REST APIs, execute the MEDIatorEngine class.
+If you are hosting MEDIator for public access, you need to start it and expose its RESTful APIs.
+Execute the MEDIatorEngine class.

+$ java -classpath lib/repl-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datarepl.core.MEDIatorEngine

-Extend or leverage the exposed APIs, or simply test using a REST client such as the Postman Chrome application.
+You may extend or leverage the exposed APIs.
+To begin with, you may consume the MEDIator RESTful APIs through a REST client such as the Postman plugin of the Chrome browser.

+To add more instances to the cluster, start the instances of Initiator class.
+$ java -classpath lib/repl-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datarepl.core.Initiator

+The implementation of the RESTful invocations can be found at TciaReplicaSetManager.

 [2] MEDIator Web Application